fooheads/pipeline/README.md

 * [ ] store only changed "keys" in trace
 * [ ] validate dependencies (all should resolve)
 * [ ] fork/join, paralellisation when executing
+* [ ] validate that step names are unique
+* [ ] decide if it's ok or not to overwrite keys
+* [ ] validate that if a key is overwritten then it's in the same path if there are forks.
+No race conditions allowed.